genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/04_training-content-day4.md

 }
 ```

-Create two data classes that will be used in the cancel and allocated event handlers.
+Create two data classes that will be used in the cancel and allocated Event Handlers.
 These classes should be in **alpha-messages/src/main/kotlin/global/genesis/alpha/message/event**

 * TradeAllocated
 * TradeCancelled